Community & Regional Planning

 Visit Our Degree

-The 48 credit hour Master of Community & Regional Planning (M.CRP) graduate degree is the program of choice for students who come from a tremendous variety of academic backgrounds, but are connected in their desire to impact their environments, society and community in a positive way through sustainable practices and planning efforts.
+The 48 credit hour Master of Community and Regional Planning (MCRP) graduate degree is a program of choice for students who come from a wide variety of academic backgrounds, but are connected in their desire to impact our environment, society and communities in positive ways through sustainable practices and planning efforts.

 Planning Accreditation Board (PAB)